 William T. Whitaker Jr. '73, L.H.D.
 '97: Emmy Award-winning correspondent for CBS News.
-He received an honorary degree from HWS in 1997.
+He received an honorary degree from HWS in 1997, CBS News and member of the Board of Trustees for the Colleges.

 SOME RECIPIENTS OF THE HOBART MEDAL OF EXCELLENCE